UACS210Spring2018/PA-and-Section-Writeups/Section10-Maze-Writeup/README.md

 corn maze.
 When drawing the maze, each ascii character corresponds to a unique shape and color combination.
 The start location should be represented by a triangle and a color of your choosing.
 The corn walls should be represented by yellow squares and the end location should be a square and a color of your choosing.
-The file input file is hardcoded in the start method, so change the file name there to demo the different representations of the maze.
+The input file name is hardcoded in the start method, so you can change the file name there to demo the different representations of the maze.

 Example input file: